Community solar in D.C.

 The credit rate for community solar was established through a long process at the PSC.
 At first, the PSC did not credit transmission and distribution charges as part of the community solar credits.
 This meant community solar subscribers would earn significantly less than what they would if they went solar by installing panels on their home.
 This less than full rate has meant few community solar projects have been built in D.C. even though the legislation to create the community solar program was passed unanimously by the D.C.
 Council in 2013.

 We successfully led D.C. solar supporters in the fight to bring the rate for community solar in line with the rate solar homeowners receive.
 In 2016, the D.C.
 Council passed legislation to ameliorate this problem and the full credit rate was restored by D.C.
 PSC rule-making in January 2017.

-The current credit rate equals the full Standard Offer Service (SOS) rate for General Service Low Voltage Non-Demand Customer (Schedule GS-LV-ND) class or its successor, as determined by the PSC.
+The current credit rate equals the full Standard Offer Service (SOS) rate for General Service Low Voltage Non-Demand Customer class or its successor, as determined by the PSC.
 Pepco maintains detailed information on the program.

 Subscribe to a project

 Project developers are in the process of putting together community solar projects.
 As we hear about them we’ll let you know about options to subscribe and project economics.
 You’ll be the first to know about new projects available.
 Click the button below to sign up for future project notifications.

 - Legislative information about Community Renewables Energy Act – The D.C.
 Council’s page detailing the legislative history of the bill.